 About Clinical Research

 A clinical research study is a carefully designed scientific evaluation conducted by doctors.
 By taking part in this clinical study, you are helping researchers define the progression of Alzheimer's disease.
-The ADNI3 research data collected can help in the discovery of potential new treatments that could changed the future of how we treat Alzheimer's disease.
+The ADNI3 research data collected can help in the discovery of potential new treatments that could change the future of how we treat Alzheimer's disease.
 Today's treatments and cures for debilitating and life-threatening illnesses exist mainly because of people who have volunteered to participate in past clinical studies.

 Find a Site Location